Skip to Content

 The full recipe with measurements is in the recipe card below.

-Bison steak in a dish with orange juice, salt, and pepper.
+Bison steak in a dish with marinade.

-Steak cooking in a cast-iron skillet in the oven.
+Bison in a pan in the oven.

 1. Prepare the grill and preheat it to 400°F (204°C).